Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit usage guidance: 'Use ck_route to pick an agent, then ck_delegate to transfer the task.
+Explicit guidance is given: 'Use ck_route to pick an agent, then ck_delegate to transfer the task.
 Use ck_cost_optimizer for a price-focused comparison without routing.'
-This tells the agent when to use this tool and what alternatives exist.
+It also explains parameter defaults (risk_tier defaults to medium) and usage (allowed_agents omit to allow all).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.